pyodide/pyodide-blog/content/posts/pyodide-joins-open-source-collective.md

 #    hidden: true # only hide on current single page
 ---

-We would like to announce that Pyodide is now member of the [Open Source Collective (OSC)](https://www.oscollective.org/), which will act as project's fiscal host.
+We would like to announce that Pyodide is now a member of the [Open Source Collective (OSC)](https://www.oscollective.org/), which will act as the project's fiscal host.

 The Pyodide project compiles Python and the scientific stack to WebAssembly using Emscripten.
 Pyodide was created in 2018 by Michael
 Droettboom at Mozilla as part of the [Iodide project](https://github.com/iodide-project/iodide).
-Later in 2021 [Pyodide become an independent open-source project](https://hacks.mozilla.org/2021/04/pyodide-spin-out-and-0-17-release/), and the current announcement completes this transition.
+Later in 2021 [Pyodide became an independent open-source project](https://hacks.mozilla.org/2021/04/pyodide-spin-out-and-0-17-release/), and the current announcement completes this transition.